 Inventory replenishment models

-Inventory replenishment models help businesses determine and manage replenishment frequency, establish inventory slotting best practices, track the flow of products, calculate the quantity of items to order, and determine the optimum level of inventory to be maintained in warehouses for maximum supply chain efficiency.
+Inventory replenishment models and methods help businesses determine and manage replenishment frequency, establish inventory slotting best practices, track the flow of products, calculate the quantity of items to order, and determine the optimum level of inventory to be maintained in warehouses for maximum supply chain efficiency.
 These are mathematical models that help warehouse managers determine what quantity of products to reorder at predetermined intervals.
 Let’s take a look at some of the more popular replenishment models.

 Min/max inventory replenishment